emqx/emqx-docs/en_US/data-integration/data-bridge-webhook.md

 ## Before You Start

-This section describes the preparations you need to complete before you start to create the HTTP server data bridge, including how to set up a simple HTTP server.
+This section describes the preparations you need to complete before you start to create the HTTP server data bridge, including setting up a simple HTTP server.

 ### Prerequisites